Last updated: December 21st, 2022

 However, if staying dry is your top priority, what really matters is the 3000 mm waterproof rating.

 Ayamaya has double the base standard waterproofing, which is very rare for a large family tent.
+The waterproof exterior is PU-coated polyester.

-Roll up the windows and stake out the vestibules for fresh air and sun protection or take the fly off completely for panoramic views on warm days.
+When it’s not raining, roll up the windows and stake out the vestibules for fresh air and sun protection or take the fly off completely for panoramic views on warm days.

 I’ve found that most other tents advertising durability in heavy rain have oversights like windows that don’t zip closed or a partial coverage rainfly.

 That’s not the case with the Ayamaya camping tent.
-This tent is built like an above-ground submarine.
+This tunnel tent is built like an above-ground submarine.

 PROS

-- Unparalleled waterproof coating on the fly
+• Unparalleled waterproof coating on the fly

-- Designed for cross ventilation
+• Designed for cross ventilation

 CONS

-- Lower standing height than other tents
+• Lower standing height than other tents

-- Fiberglass poles instead of sturdier aluminum
+• Fiberglass poles instead of sturdier aluminum poles

-- With the rainfly fully zipped, it can get stuffy
+• With the rainfly fully zipped, it can get stuffy

-#14 Whiteduck Alpha Canvas Wall Tent
+#13 Whiteduck Alpha Canvas Wall Tent

 Best for Cold Weather